 Proxy Time

-md_5 started work on building software around RubberBand and created a suite of software known as the Elastic Server Suite.
+md_5 started work on building software around RubberBand and created a suite of software known as the Elastic Portal Suite.
 At the same time, he began work on a follow-up to the RubberBand proxy to address some of the main issues in the software.
-On the 4th of October 2012, the BungeeCord project started.
-BungeeCord was a successor to RubberBand and a part of the Elastic Server Suite.
+On the 4th of October 2012, md_5 started the BungeeCord project.
+BungeeCord was a successor to RubberBand and a part of the Elastic Portal Suite.
 BungeeCord was faster, had a plugin API, and didn’t require a modified version of CraftBukkit to work.
+It was named BungeeCord in reference to the prior RubberBand software, due to bungee cords being big and powerful rubber bands.
 BungeeCord was the first significant public server proxy that allowed combining individual servers into a single Minecraft network and is still used to this day.

 2013 - Rise of the Network